manojkumar9911/Eazybyts-final-project/README.md

 # FITNFIT

 Unleash your fitness potential with FitFreaks!
 This user-friendly application caters to individuals seeking a robust workout tracking and progress monitoring tool.
 Whether you're a seasoned gym-goer or just starting your fitness journey, FitFreaks helps you stay on top of your workouts, visualize your progress, and maintain motivation.
-Log various exercises, view workout history, and leverage features designed to keep you engaged on your path to achieving your fitness goals.
+Log various exercises, view your workout history, and leverage features designed to keep you engaged on achieving your fitness goals.